sky-uk/etcd-bootstrap/README.md

 In order for the environment and role filters to work, the VMs must have been provisioned with extra configuration parameters named "tags_environment" and "tags_role" set to the values provided on the command line.

+### GCP

+GCP nodes must be created in an MIG of which the node on which the container runs must be a part.
+The GCP cloud mode requires additional options:

+ * `gcp-project-id` - the name of the project to query
+ * `gcp-environment` - the name of the environment to filter
+ * `gcp-role` - the role to filter

+In order for the role filters to work, the VMs must have been provisioned with extra configuration labels named "environment" and "role" set to the values provided on the command line.